vaishious/ccextractor-gsoc15/README.md

 My university reopens on 27th of July.
 So, for the next 4 weeks I will work 30 hours a week.
 1000 IST(0430 UTC) to 1800 IST(1230 UTC) on Saturday and Sunday.
 The remaining work hours will be communicated later depending on my University schedule.

 I am also free from the 4th of May to the 16th of May and can get started on the project work early.

+####Sample Exercises for CCExtractor
+My work has been sent in an email to Carlos and on the ccextractor-devel mailing list.

 ####Other Information
 * **Tools Familiar with:**